Foundation Repair Contractor for Oakland, Piedmont, Berkeley areas

-Many of the older homes in our service area (Oakland, Berkeley, Piedmont, and Alameda) have foundations that are in rough shape.
+As a contractor that specializes in foundation repair and other structural work, many of the older homes in our service area (Oakland, Berkeley, Piedmont, and Alameda CA) have foundations that are in really rough shape.

 Sometimes we see concrete in the foundation that’s so bad, it’s more like dirt (it actually crumbles in your hand).
 This is due to water breaking it down over the years (because of inadequate or non-existent drainage systems).